 Hemophilia is an inherited bleeding disorder that mostly affects males.
 People with hemophilia lack or have low levels of certain proteins called clotting factors, so their blood doesn’t clot properly.
 Over 400,000 people worldwide are estimated to be living with hemophilia.

 Von Willebrand Disease

-Von Willebrand Disease (VWD), the most common hereditary bleeding disorder, is caused by deficiency or dysfunction of the von Willebrand factor (VWF) where a solid clot can’t form or takes longer to form, resulting in prolonged bleeding.
+Von Willebrand Disease (VWD), one of the most common hereditary bleeding disorders, is caused by deficiency or dysfunction of the von Willebrand factor (VWF) where a solid clot can’t form or takes longer to form, resulting in prolonged bleeding.
 VWD occurs in approximately 1% of the world’s population, including as many as 3.2 million people in the U.S. alone.
 Nine out of 10 people with VWD have not been diagnosed.

 Within Rare Immunology we focus on driving continuous innovation and personalized care through our portfolio of plasma products and innovative targeted treatments, devices, diagnostics and other technological services, for the benefit of patients with rare immunological disorders.
 Our core therapeutic areas include Hereditary Angioedema, immuno-deficiencies, rare autoimmune disorders, post-transplant complications and rare specialty care.

 Hereditary Angioedema (HAE)